 SEAT FEATURES

-This Manila to Tokyo Narita Cebu Pacific Air flight was operated by one of the airline’s newest (at the time of the flight) Airbus A321neo aircraft.
-The aircraft features 236 pre-reclined seats in a 3-3 economy class configuration.
+This Nagoya to Manila Cebu Pacific Air flight was operated by 3.4-year-old (at the time of the flight) Airbus A321neo aircraft.
+The aircraft features 236 pre-reclined Recaro seats in a 3-3 economy class configuration.
 According to SeatMaps, each regular economy seat has a seat width of 17 inches and a seat pitch of 28 inches.

 Each seat features decent legroom with no recline.
 It also has a seat pocket, which contains the aircraft safety card, inflight magazine, onboard café menu, and air sickness bag.
 Each seat has an assigned individual air vent and reading light.
-Each row has two cabin crew call buttons, two regular USB ports, and two USB-C charging ports.
-These charging ports can be used for free after take-off.
-The cabin also features spacious overhead lockers, which can fit more carry-on luggage.
+Each row has two cabin crew call buttons, two USB-C ports, and two regular USB charging ports.
+These charging ports can be used for free after takeoff.
+The cabin also features the old overhead cabins, which can only fit limited luggage.

 Cebu Pacific Air does not offer complimentary snacks or meals on all their flights.
 Instead, the airline offers pre-purchased meals and snacks at the time of booking or up to 48 hours before the flight.
 The airline also offers buy-on-board snack and drink service for those who get hungry during the flight.

-The cabin crew went around twice during the flight.
-They served the pre-booked meals first before offering the buy-on-board service.
-The first snack service commenced 25 minutes after takeoff and the second one started an hour before landing.
+The cabin crew went around twice to offer snacks and drinks to those who wanted to purchase.
+The first snack service happened immediately after takeoff, while the second one happened an hour before landing.

 Cebu Pacific Air does not feature personal entertainment screens on their planes.
 They only provide inflight magazines named Smile Magazine, which passengers can read through during the flight.
+Also, the airline is known for conducting inflight games in exchange for airline-branded items.

 INFLIGHT CONNECTIVITY